siemens/gencmpclient/README.md

 ```
 export OPENSSL_DIR=/usr/local
 ```
-You may also specify using the environment variable `LIB_OUT` where the produced libraries (`libgencmpcl`, `libcmp`, and `libsecutils´) shall be placed.
+You may also specify using the environment variable `OUT_DIR` where the produced libraries (`libgencmpcl`, `libcmp`, and `libsecutils´) shall be placed.
 By default, the base directory (`.`) of `genCMPClient` is used.
 For all path variables, relative paths such as `.` are interpreted